BlueQuartzSoftware/simplnx/src/Plugins/SimplnxCore/docs/WriteVtkStructuredPointsFilter.md

 This Filter writes a VTK legacy file with a Dataset type of `STRUCTURED_POINTS`.
 The user can select which arrays from the Image Geometry will be written to the file.

+Note: This filter only writes cell data to the VTK file.

 % Auto generated parameter table will be inserted here

 ## Example Pipelines